Black Eye Galaxy

 The interstellar medium of Messier 64 consists of two counter-rotating disks that are approximately equal in mass.
 The inner disk contains the prominent dust lanes of the galaxy.
 The stellar population of the galaxy exhibits no measurable counter-rotation.
 Possible formation scenarios include a merger with a gas-rich satellite galaxy in a retrograde orbit, or the continued accretion of gas clouds from the intergalactic medium.
 It has a diameter of 16.51 kpc.

+Messier 64 is part of the Virgo Supercluster.